Can I Change My Medicare Supplement Plan Anytime?

 The Medicare Supplement “Free Look” Period

 You will have a 30-day free look period when you switch Medigap plans.
 During this period, your old plan can continue for the first 30 days after your new plan begins.
-During that 30 days, you can switch back to your old plan and cancel your new one if you decide you prefer your old plan without penalty.
+During those 30 days, you can switch back to your old plan and cancel your new one if you prefer your old one without penalty.

 However, you will be required to pay the premiums for both plans for the one-month free look period.
 In addition, if you do not decide to switch back until after the free look period is over, you will be required to reapply for your old plan and undergo medical underwriting before you are approved for health coverage under your old plan.

-During the special enrollment period, you have guaranteed issue rights.
-This means that you can’t be charged more for your plan based on pre-existing conditions than healthy people of the same age.
+During your Medigap enrollment period, you have guaranteed issue rights.
+This means you can’t be charged more for your plan based on pre-existing conditions than healthy people of the same age.
 Instead, your insurance company must issue a policy to you and cannot charge you more based on your medical conditions or age.
 This period lasts six months, three months before your 65th birthday and three months after.